ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 > “I still can’t understand lambda calculus after all these years.
 Heh.
 Chances are, nobody really
 > can.”

-The speaker applies his personal limitations to everyone, since he himself can’t do it.
+The speaker applies their personal limitations to everyone, since they themself can’t do it.
 This is similar to hasty generalizations.